-All decisions to fund Telecare in such circumstances will be approved by the Lead Practitioners after a review of the assessment and the person’s circumstances.
-If Telecare is required to meet an assessed need the costs will be included in the person’s personal budget, this will cover the whole cost of the telecare service and equipment.
-Orders can be placed via Mosaic, detailing the name of the authorising lead practitioner.
+All decisions to fund Telecare in such circumstances will be approved by the Lead Practitioner following a review of the assessment and the person’s individual circumstances.
+If Telecare is required to meet an assessed need, the costs will be included in the person’s personal budget; this will cover the whole cost of the telecare service and equipment.
+Orders can be placed via Mosaic, detailing the name of the authorising Lead Practitioner.

 3. Identifying Risks

-As every person we work has a unique set of circumstances it is impossible to describe every eventuality, however Examples of high risks when considering funding Telecare may include:
+As every person we work with has a unique set of circumstances it is impossible to describe every eventuality, however examples of high risks when considering funding Telecare may include: